Welding Magnets Guide: Usage, Types, and What to Consider

 Welding magnets are used for squaring and holding ferromagnetic metals of any shape, such as pipe, tubing, or bar stock.
 Ferromagnetic metals are those that contain high amounts of iron, nickel, or cobalt.

-Most welding projects use ferromagnetic metals such as mild steel.
-They can hold them even if they have coatings such as galvanized steel.
+Most projects use ferromagnetic metals such as mild steel.
+They can hold metal even if they have coatings, for instance, galvanized steel.

-With traditional welding squares and clamps, you must use the square to set the angle.
-Then use the clamps to hold the metals on the welding table.
-With a welding magnet, you combine both tools.
+With traditional squares and clamps, you must use the square to set the angle.
+Then use the clamps to hold the metals.
+With a magnet, you combine both tools.

-Compared to welding angle clamps, they are still easier, faster, and more versatile.
+Compared to angle clamps, magnets are still easier, faster, and more versatile.

-Welding magnets are small framed and can fit in confined spaces where traditional welding clamps cannot.
+Magnets are small framed and can fit in confined spaces where traditional clamps cannot.

-You can use many welding magnets to hold a section or your entire project if possible so you can check it out before welding it.
+You can use many magnets to hold a section or your entire project.

-Beyond welding, you can use them to hold metals for any other joining process such as brazing or soldering.
+You can also use them to hold metals for any other joining process, such as brazing or soldering.

-Another thing you can do with welding magnets, is to wrap them with a piece of plastic or cloth and clean up your workplace from metallic dust and shavings.
+Another thing you can do with magnets is to wrap them with a piece of plastic or cloth and clean up your workplace from metallic dust and shavings.

 What is the correct way to use welding magnets?

-The correct usage of welding magnets is to hold the workpieces with them at the desired angle and tack it.
-Then you must remove the magnets and, after that, start welding the joints.
+Use welding magnets to hold the metals at the desired angle and tack the joints.
+Then you must remove the magnets before you start welding.

-Removing the welding magnets is important because they are sensitive to heat and can influence an electric arc.
+Removing them is important because they are sensitive to heat and can influence an electric arc.
 Both are explained later in the article.

 What types of welding magnets are there?

-There is a large number of different welding magnets.
-From small and simple that most welders and fabricators use up to heavy-duty welding magnets for industrial purposes.
+There are many welding magnet types.
+From small and simple that most welders and fabricators use, up to heavy-duty ones for industrial purposes.

-Most welding magnets come with preshaped angles, but there are adjustable ones for projects with unusual angles.
+Most magnets come with preshaped angles, but there are adjustable ones for projects with unusual angles.

 1. Multi-angle with six sides

 Multi-angle magnets have six usable sides.
-This makes them very versatile since they can hold metals at many angles with enough strength.
+This makes them very versatile because they can hold metals at many angles with enough strength.

-These are also multi-angled, but they have a well-defined 90º angle since it is the most common angle to use.
-Other angles these magnets can hold are 30º, 45º, and 60º.
+These are also multi-angled, but they have a well-defined 90º angle since it is the most common one to use.
+They also have 30º, 45º, and 60º angles.

 3. Arrow shaped

-Arrow welding magnets are the most popular.
+Arrow magnets are the most popular.
 They have a shape of an arrow, thus the name.
-Their shape makes them easier to hand while providing some extra corners for small workpieces.
+Their shape makes them easier to handle while providing some additional corners for small workpieces.

 With arrow magnets, you can hold the inside corners of your workpiece at 45º, 90º, and 135º.
-These angles cover the most ordinary corners of a project.
+These angles cover the most common corners.

 Also, you can use their small corners to hold the outside corners of very small workpieces at 90º.